k4tho/k4tho/README.md

 I'm a sophomore majoring in computer science and minoring in game development programming.

-I've been learning java, python, and now C#, so I'm posting my code from my classes and personal projects to practice and better my coding.
-I'm not really sure how to go about everything in terms of how to use github, career paths, resumes, internships, personal projects, hackathons, anything computer science in general.
-Just everything.
-I'm always looking to try new stuff and to improve so if you have any advice, let me know!
-Greatly appreciated :)
+I've been learning java, python, and now C#, so I'm posting my code from my classes and personal projects to practice and better my coding. :^)

 <!--
 **k4tho/k4tho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.